jamaps/red_light_cameras_toronto/README.md

 This is a simple web-map showing the location of Toronto's Red Light Cameras

-It is live here: http://jamaps.github.io/red_light_cameras_toronto/
+You can view it here: http://jamaps.github.io/red_light_cameras_toronto/

 - Data is from the City of Toronto Open Data and OpenStreetMap.
 - The map tiles are from Mapbox.
-- And the map was built using leaflet.js library.
+- And the map was built using the leaflet.js library.

-#### This was how I built the map:
+#### These are the general steps I followed to build the map:

 1 - Pull the data off the City of Toronto's Open Data website.

 2 - Import the data as a shapefile into QGIS and inspect.

-3 - In the attribute table, concatenate the two string road fields into one like this:
+3 - In the attribute table, concatenate the two string road fields to label each intersection

     ROADS_1 || " & " || ROADS_2